 Travelling from Mazunte Mexico to Lake Atitlan in Guatemala

-After completing my project in Mazunte I decided to travel to Guatemala to do a long Dark Retreat on lake Atitlan and afterwards discover the country.
+For this year holiday I decided to travel a bit from Mexico to Guatemala to do a long Dark Retreat on lake Atitlan and afterwards discover the country.
 The trip was pretty easy as it is a backpacker well treaded trail, but here are some up to date information in case you want to travel easily from Mazunte Mexico to lake Atitlan Guatemala:

 Mazunte to San Cristobal de las Casas: